gmatevos/Machine_Learning/README.md

 # Machine_Learning
 This repository contains a multitude of examples on how to build machine learning models using sklearn.

-All the materials were put together myself with references below.
-Each model built in this repository was built and tuned myself.
+Each model built in this repository was built and tuned personally.

 All the material was put together from the personal learning experience and covers the following topics:
 1. EDA